 The 13.1 mile loop course is approximately 2/3 double track wide trails and dirt roads, and 1/3 serpentine, rugged single track.
 Full marathon racers will traverse this loop twice.
 This is a challenging trail race with significant elevation gain and loss and some steep scrambling segments.

-Registration is open: Full Marathon is $105 and the Half is $90.
+Registration opens January 1st.
+Full Marathon is $105 and the Half is $90.

 Half begins at 8:30 in Northeast Harbor